wp-plugins/magic-meta-box/readme.txt

 Magic Meta Box plugin helps you to implement easily custom meta boxes or fields in any post, page and custom post type in wordpress.
 You can create repeated single fields or group fields.
 You can create tabs to make your custom fields user friendly. it has a lot of fields and It's easily integrate with your theme.
 Just use magic meta box plugin and feel happy.
 ### Features:-
-* Easy to use support a lot of fields
+* Easy to use
+* support a lot of fields
+* Has hooks to add custom field types
 * placeholder for inputs
 * support repeated single fields
 * support repeated group of fields